 The Annual Hard Waste Collection dates are now available on the ‘My Local’ app.
 If you already have the app, you will need to reset your home address in settings to enable the hard waste information and notifications.

 The My Local Services app delivers information about local services and enables you to contact your Council, find nearby parks and events, report an issue and receive waste collection reminders.
 For Smartphones - Available on Android and IOS (iPhones).
 For further information: http://www.ccc.tas.gov.au/mylocal

 This is a chance to put out large items of rubbish which cannot normally be collected through Council’s wheelie bin service.

 This Council service is free to residents who receive a Council garbage collection service and is intended for the collection of large items such as:

-- limited amounts of building material.
+- Limited amounts of building material and electrical goods.

 How to use this service

 During November 2016 on the 1st greenwaste collection day of November for your general area, put your items out on the nature strip neatly next to, but at least 1 metre from your wheelie bins.
 To confirm the collection day please check the following link Collection days and areas.
 These items should not be placed out until the evening before your collection day and at latest prior to 6.00am on your collection day.